open-webui/docs/docs/features/plugin/functions/filter.md

 # 🚦 Filters

-When using Open WebUI, not all user messages or model outputs might be perfectly suited for every conversation—this is where **Filters** come to the rescue 🛠️.
-Filters let you control what goes in and out, ensuring that only the most relevant content reaches your chat or model. 🎯
+When using Open WebUI, not all user messages or model outputs might be perfectly suited for every conversation—this is where **Filters** come to the rescue.
+Filters let you control what goes in and out, ensuring that only the most relevant content reaches your chat or model.

 ## TL;DR
-- **Filters** are used to pre-process (edit) incoming user messages or post-process (tweak) the AI’s responses. ✍️
+- **Filters** are used to pre-process (edit) incoming user messages or post-process (tweak) the AI’s responses.
-- Filters help you adjust content on the fly, adding flexibility for sensitive topics, formatting, or message simplification. 🔧
+- Filters help you adjust content on the fly, adding flexibility for sensitive topics, formatting, or message simplification.

 ### Why Use Filters? 🤔
 Filters are ideal for adding rules to chat interactions, like removing specific keywords or reformatting text.